SteveLTN/https-portal/README.md

 ### Automatic Container Discovery

+**WARNING: WE STRONGLY RECOMMEND AGAINST USING THIS FEATURE UNLESS ABSOLUTELY NECESSARY** as exposing Docker socket to a container (even with `:ro`) essentially gives the container root access to your host OS.
+If you insist, verify the source code carefully.
+[Read more](https://dev.to/petermbenjamin/docker-security-best-practices-45ih)

 HTTPS-PORTAL is capable of discovering other Docker containers running on the same host, as long as the Docker API socket is accessible within the container.